mt60395/discordjs-bot/README.md

 - If you want to add your token to config vars: click on the settings tab on the app.
 Click Reveal Config Vars.
 Add BOT_TOKEN as the KEY and your bot token as the VALUE.
 Click Add.
 - Click on the Deploy tab.
 - Deploy your application.

-Please note the bot requires a restart before joining a newly whitelisted guild.